 - knowledge of traffic control

-- knowledge of roadmarkings and how to apply them
+- knowledge of different types of roadmarkings and how to apply them

-- ability to operate and repair their machinery
+- the ability to operate and repair their machinery

 - driving skills.

-- usually work regular business hours, but may have to work night shifts or extended hours
+- may work regular business hours, night shifts or extended hours

-- work on local roads, motorways, car parks, sports fields and factories
+- work on roads, motorways, car parks, sports courts and factories

 - work in conditions that may be noisy, dusty, dirty, dangerous, hot or cold